-Diversion Status: Aluminum and steel tend to have more resilient values in the recycling system, but are a small component of the overall "blue bin" recycling, at 2.5%.
+Diversion Status: Aluminum and steel tend to have more resilient values in the recycling system but are a small component of the overall "blue bin" recycling, at 2.5%.
 In 2022, just over 2,500 tons of steel and aluminum cans were sent for recycling from Vermont facilities.
-Waste Comp.
+Additional aluminum beverage cans were collected through the Bottle Bill redemption system, however ANR does not regularly receive this data.
+The 2023 Waste Composition Study found 1.4% (5,026 tons) recyclable aluminum and steel containers in the Vermont municipal solid waste stream, by weight, which is very similar to 2018 (1.2%).